zulip/zulip/docs/production/upgrade-or-modify.md

     currently installed version.
 But it's not important; the next step will re-install Zulip's configuration in any case.

-4. As root, upgrade the database installation and OS configuration to match the new OS version:
+4. As root, upgrade the database to the latest version of PostgreSQL:

     ```
-    touch /usr/share/postgresql/12/pgroonga_setup.sql.applied
-    /home/zulip/deployments/current/scripts/zulip-puppet-apply -f
-    pg_dropcluster 12 main --stop
-    systemctl stop postgresql
-    pg_upgradecluster 10 main
-    pg_dropcluster 10 main
-    apt remove postgresql-10
-    systemctl start postgresql
-    systemctl restart memcached
+    /home/zulip/deployments/current/scripts/setup/upgrade-postgres
     ```

-5. At this point, you are now running the version of postgres that comes with the new Ubuntu version.
-Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:
+5. Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:

     ```
     rm -rf /srv/zulip-venv-cache/*